george-hawkins/financials/README.md

 You should see a simple straight line chart.

 Note: by default `matplotlib` uses the `macosx` backend on MacOS.
-This didn't work by default for me and I didn't investigate why.
+This didn't work by default for me and I didn't investigate why - I just switched to using `TkAgg` instead (as seen above).

 For more on backends, see [here](https://matplotlib.org/stable/tutorials/introductory/usage.html?highlight=tkagg#backends).